-Fortis College in Mobile, AL, AL:
+Fortis College in Mobile, AL:

 Emergency Medical Technician